Brazil Rejects G-7's Offer Of $22 Million To Fight Amazon Fires

 "The fact is that Brazil has the resources and the expertise to address this challenge," Sizer said.
 "Since the Bolsonaro government came into power at the beginning of this year, they have systematically defunded their environmental protection agencies."

-The shocking losses of the Amazon rainforest have prompted intense reactions globally.
+The shocking losses in the Amazon rainforest have prompted intense reactions globally.
 In addition to the formal G-7 offer, U.K. Prime Minister Boris Johnson has offered to send the affected nations 10 million pounds (around $12.2 million), and Canadian Prime Minister Justin Trudeau offered to send CA$15 million (around $11.2 million) and water bomber planes to fight the fires.

-As awareness spread on social media and elsewhere, donations have poured in from all over, Sizer said.
+As awareness has spread on social media and elsewhere, donations have poured in from all over, Sizer said.

 "The people of the world actually are pledging more resources than the G-7 has been committing," he said.
 "We've seen millions and millions of dollars coming in."